Chill-Cool/app-demo/README.md

 # lours-app

-This app requires MongoDB, please install MongoDB and create a new collection `'products'` under your own database (any name).
+This app requires MongoDB, please install MongoDB and create a new collection `products` under your own database (any name).

 ## Project setup
 ```